Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Occasional GPS or mapping inconsistencies reported in user reviews

-• Businesses in logistics, parcel delivery, and courier services looking to optimize routes and improve operational efficiency.
+Businesses in logistics, parcel delivery, and courier services looking to optimize routes and improve operational efficiency at the SMB level.
+Companies needing efficient, cost-effective solutions for managing multiple deliveries without enterprise complexity.

 5. Routific